 Build relationships with international references.

 At the end of a successful internship, you will have a supervisor and maybe even multiple coworkers who can act as references for your uture job search.
 By doing an internship abroad, you are naturally expanding your professional network and increasing the possibilities for future employment.

 Find further immersion in local culture.

 Most students name “getting to know locals” near the top of their lists of goals for study abroad.
 One of the best ways to make these connections is to have a work experience.
 Not only can your coworkers provide new perspectives on your chosen field and workplace culture, but they can also become great contacts to support your future career.

 When you start to fill out your general program application you will be asked if you plan on participating in an internship.
 If you answer yes upon completion of the general application, you will be directed to fill out the CAPA online internship application, also named the experiential learning application.

 The CAPA online internship application form is designed to give the Internships Team as much information about you as possible.
 The more detail we have about your experience, interests, and aspirations, the more closely we can match you to an appropriate site.
 CAPA puts a lot of care and attention towards the matching process and students will not have the opportunity to choose from multiple different internship sites.
-Therefore, how you fill in the form is therefore essential.
+Therefore, how you fill in the form is essential.

 Follow this step-by-step guide and you will have a complete application.